nlimper/TFT_clock/README.md

 - **Physical controls** – Navigate menus and adjust settings with 4 physical buttons or a rotary encoder.
 - **Internet Radio** – By connecting to a WiFi access point, you get a radio alarm clock.
 You can set your preferred radio station using the web interface.

 To build and upload the firmware, clone this repository and open it in VSCode with PlatformIO.
+To build and upload the firmware, clone this repository and open it in VSCode with PlatformIO.
+The project relies on the I2S library, which needs to run on Arduino 3.x.
+Therefore, it uses [pioarduino](https://github.com/pioarduino/platform-espressif32), a community-driven platform compatible with PlatformIO, as PlatformIO is still using Arduino 2.x .

-Don't forget to update the littleFS partition.
-In `/data` you will find multiple file system partitions, one for each build environment.
+Don't forget to upload the LittleFS partition.
+In `/data,` you'll find multiple filesystem partitions, one for each build environment.
+The correct partition is selected automatically.

 The software is open source, so feel free to modify it or add new features.
-If you have improvements, you can submit a pull request on GitHub, and I’ll review them for inclusion in the main branch.
+If you have improvements, you can submit a pull request on GitHub, and I'll review it for inclusion in the main branch.